f3-factory/F3com-data/framework-variables/main.md

 );
 ```

-To retrieve the value of a framework variable named `var`:-
+To retrieve the value of a framework variable named `var`:

 ``` php
 $f3->get('var')
 ```

-To remove a Fat-Free variable from memory if you no longer need it (discard it so it doesn't interfere with your other functions/methods), use the method:-
+To remove a Fat-Free variable from memory if you no longer need it (discard it so it doesn't interfere with your other functions/methods), use the method:

 ``` php
 $f3->clear('var')
 ```

-To find out if a variable has been previously defined:-
+To find out if a variable has been previously defined:

 ``` php
 $f3->exists('var')